grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 This was the best editor I tried, but it still left some things to be desired.

 The interface strikes a great balance between simplicity and displaying useful functionality while editing.
 The app has two partitions: an editor on the left for writing markdown and a viewer on the right with instantly rendered text.
 Neither side feels cramped.
 StackEdit has most keyboard shortcuts, too, like tab for indentation... but not Cmd + K, oddly, for creating a link.
-It also feels old (circa 2014?) and there's no mobile app.
-And anyway, should a text editor get credit for implementing tab indentation in 2019?
+It also feels old (circa 2014?), and there's no mobile app.
+And besides, should a text editor get credit for implementing tab indentation in 2019?
 I'm probably being generous.
 (Prose.io lowered my standards, I think.)

 ### Closing thoughts